 2. “What Would You Like Me to Do?”

-This one works almost on similar principles to phrase number one.
+This phrase works almost on similar principles to phrase number one.

 3. Any Question at All

-Why?
 “Explaining is almost always a disguised form of fighting back,” says Bernstein.
-The other party will sense that and just get more aggressive and emotional.